bgd-labs/umbrella-ui/docs-site/docs/key-concepts.md

 **Umbrella's role:** The system automatically detects a deficit above configured thresholds and triggers proportional slashing of staked aTokens to cover it.

+## Deficit Offset

+**Deficit Offset** is a buffer threshold below which no slashing occurs ([see current deficit offsets per token](https://dash.onaave.com/umbrella/?umbrellaFields=stakeTokenSymbol%2CtotalAssets%2CtotalSupply%2CtargetLiquidity%2Ccooldown%2CunstakeWindow%2CdeficitOffset%2CpendingDeficit%2CactiveRewards)).

+**Purpose:** This mechanism allows the DAO to absorb small amounts of deficit without triggering slashing events, providing additional protection for stakers against minor bad debt occurrences while ensuring that larger deficits are still covered through the slashing mechanism.
+However, once this buffer is fully used, any future deficit will trigger slashing unless the governance establishes a new offset.

 ## Slashing

 **Slashing is** the automated reduction of staked token balances to cover the accumulated deficit in the associated Aave pool.